hazelcast/hazelcast/docs/design/sql/16-nested-fields-access.md

 ### Issues with `CAST(field AS ROW)`

 For some reason we weren't able to implement this (TODO ivan).

+## Information schema

+We need to provide these new tables:
+- `USER_DEFINED_TYPES`
+- `ATTRIBUTES`

+We should provide `INFORMATION_SCHEMA.USER_DEFINED_TYPES` view, which is SQL standard.
+I couldn't find an information schema table to list type fields.

 # Implementation details